conorod1992/annual-events/README.md

 - `annual_events.get_next`
 - `annual_events.get_for_date`

-Update and delete require the exact stable event ID.
-Query actions always return structured response data.
-Mutation actions optionally return the affected record when the caller requests a response.
+The query actions return response data, which means their results can be stored in a `response_variable` and used later in the same script or automation.

+### Create an event

+You can create events from the Home Assistant automation or script editor.

-Create an event in the automation UI's **Edit in YAML** editor:
+For example, in **Edit in YAML**:

 ```yaml
 action: annual_events.create_event